justin-chandra/rshell/README.md

 Note: Running the rshell within the rshell is not recommended, as it can lead to memory problems.

 ##List of Known Bugs:
-	-executing a command with a connector with a comment directly after (and not an argument) will result in a segmentation fault. e.g.
+* executing a command with a connector with a comment directly after (instead of an argument) will result in a segmentation fault. e.g.
 ```
  echo lorem && #ipsum
 ```